-- When the unit is installed in the horizontal orientation, there must be 7" clearance in order to install the externally mounted drain trap. - If installed in an alcove or closet - 24 inches is required for service and maintenance.
+- \ Supply and return locations when furnace is installed in horizontal position.
+When in the horizontal orientation, there must be 7" clearance in order to install the externally mounted drain trap. - \\ If installed in an alcove or closet 24" is required for service and maintenance.